 - “Ethics and Microfinance”

-- “An Evening with Innovators: Exploring the ethical dimensions of starting a non-profit or NGO”
+- “An Evening with Innovators: Exploring the ethical dimensions of starting a non-profit”

 - “Conventional Professions, Unconventional Work”